FAQ list for Fall 2009 AST 2002 Section 0004

 What should I do?

-A: Often Zoe (our MA TA) or the MA tech support people will be better able
+A: Often the SW tech support people will be better able

 to answer technical problems than I will.
-However, if it's
+So I highly recommend

 coming close to the due time of the homework, make